-Miley Cyrus And Dua Lipa Hang Out Back Stage In Kosovo At The Summer Hill Festival
+Miley Cyrus And Dua Lipa Hang Out Backstage In Kosovo At The Summer Hill Festival

 At the very least, the two young women looked like they were in the same mood as each stuck out her tongue for a picture.

-Miley was dressed to show of her super taut stomach in a crop top while Dua had on the same style, although hers was a lot more modest.
-They both wore a lot of jewelry, with the American singer bogged down in all kinds of baubles on her neck, her waist, her fingers and her wrists while the Albanian-Brit rocked a bunch of bracelets and a heavy choker.
+Miley was dressed to show off her super taut stomach in a crop top while Dua had on the same style, although hers was a lot more modest.
+They both wore a lot of jewelry, with the American singer bogged down in all kinds of baubles on her neck, her waist, her fingers, and her wrists while the Albanian-Brit rocked a bunch of bracelets and a heavy choker.

 Dua posted the shot with Miley on Instagram and, in turn, Miley did the same.